minikorp/mini/README.md

 # Mini
-Mini is a minimal Kotlin and Flux architecture with a mix of useful features.
+Mini is a minimal Flux architecture written in Kotlin that also adds a mix of useful features to build UIs fast.

-### Introduction
+### Purpose
-TODO
+You should use this library if you aim to develop a reactive application with good performance (no reflection using code-gen).
+Feature development using Mini is fast compared to traditional architectures (like CLEAN or MVP), low boilerplate and state based models make feature integration and bugfixing easy as well as removing several families of problems like concurrency or view consistency across screens.

 ## How to Use
 ### Actions
 Actions are helpers that pass data to the Dispatcher.
-They represent use cases of our application and are the start point of any change made during the application lifetime.
+They represent use cases of our application and are the start point of any state change made during the application lifetime.

 ```kotlin
 data class LoginAction(val username: String,